vacp2p/rfc/content/docs/rfcs/38/README.md

 The node updates its local opinion on the consensus proposal:

-    CONDITION
+    IF
       $evidence$ > $alpha$
+    THEN ;; The node adopts the opinion YES on the proposal opinion <-- YES
+    ELSE IF
+      $evidence$ < $1 - \alpha$
+    THEN;; The node adopts the opinion NO on the proposal opinion <-- NO

+If the node is `UNDECIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted to

+    IF
+       node == UNDECIDED
     THEN
-           The node adopts the opinion YES on the proposal
-       $evidence$ is less than $1 - \alpha$
+       k   ;; number of nodes to uniformly randomly query in next round
+         <-- $\sup{ k * k_multiplier, max_k_multiplier}$

+###  Decision

+After the OPINION phase is excuted, the current value of `confidence` is considered: if `confidence` exceeds a threshold derived from the network size and directly related to the total votes received, the node marks the decision as final, and always returns this opinion is response to further queries from other nodes on the network.

+    IF
+      confience > confidence_threshold
     THEN
-            The node adopts the opinion NO on the proposal

-If the node is `UNDECIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted to

-    k   ;; number of nodes to uniformly randomly query
-      <-- max( k * k <-- k * k_multiplier, max_k_multiplier)

-###  Decision

-If `confidence` exceeds a threshold derived from the network size and directly related to the total votes received, the node marks the decision as final, and always returns this opinion is response to further queries from other nodes on the network.
+      finalized <-- T
+    ELSE
+      GOTO QUERY

 Otherwise, a new query is initiated by going back to the `QUERY` step.